 Longevity annuities-deferred income annuities that begin to pay out at a relatively advanced age-are an intriguing new vehicle for helping retirees deal with some of the most important sources of risk they face in retirement.
-A conventional annuity provides the purchaser a stream of monthly payments that start immediately.
-With a longevity annuity, payments do not begin until ten, fifteen, twenty or even twenty-five years in the future.
-A longevity annuity is fundamentally an insurance product that offers individuals protection against outliving their assets.
-Because some longevity annuity purchasers will not live long enough to receive benefits, they cost less than ordinary annuities.
+A conventional annuity provides the purchaser a monthly payments that start stream of immediately.
+With a longevity annuity, payments do not begin until 10, 15, 20 or even 25 or more years in the future.
+A longevity annuity is fundamentally an insurance product that offers individuals protection against outliving their assets at a substantially lower cost than a conventional annuity offering the same annual payment.
 With a deferred annuity established to provide income late in life, people can more easily allocate their remaining resources over the fixed period of time until the benefits from the deferred annuity begin to be paid out.